Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Background Related Work

 \section{Background \& Related Work}

 Crowd surges pose a significant risk when a large number of individuals attempt to enter or exit a confined area, leading to increased pressure and potential danger.
 In tightly packed crowds, people lose control of their movements and face difficulties breathing.
 The lack of space for recovery makes stumbling or falling particularly hazardous, putting individuals at risk of suffocation and injuries from being crushed.
 The probability of a surge occurring is closely related to crowd density.
 When there are 4-5 people per square meter, the crowd remains relatively safe, with enough space for individuals to make movement decisions.
 However, when the number exceeds 6 per square meter, the limited available space forces tight packing and diminishes individual control, significantly increasing the likelihood of a surge~\cite{abuarafah2012real}.
 A single stumble or jolt within the crowd can trigger a chain reaction, creating voids that disrupt the crowd's equilibrium.
 Subsequently, more people stumble into these voids, setting off a domino effect and generating additional voids.
 This interplay of forces can cause abrupt collapses, intensifying pressure and chaos within the crowd, potentially leading to injuries or fatalities if not managed properly~\cite{aalami2020fairness}.
 Throughout history, large-scale stampedes have taken place worldwide, leading to severe loss of life and property damage.
 On October 29, 2022, a Halloween event occurred in Seoul, South Korea, attracting tens of thousands of costumed attendees to the Itaewon district.
 This marked the first unrestricted Halloween celebration in over two years due to COVID-19 lockdowns.
 The massive crowd in the narrow streets, coupled with limited entry and exit points, created a dangerous situation.
 Videos from that night show trapped individuals struggling to move or breathe, fueling panic that spiraled out of control.
 This catastrophe led to one of South Korea's worst stampede disasters, with 156 deaths and 170 crush injuries~\cite{sharma2023global}.
-Similarly, on April 30, 2021, a devastating crowd surge occurred at Mount Meron, Israel, during an annual pilgrimage on the Jewish holiday of Lag BaOmer.
-The event attracted around 100,000 attendees and resulted in 45 deaths and approximately 150 injuries, making it Israel's deadliest civilian disaster.
-The tragedy unfolded as people exited a mountainside compound, moving through a wet, sloping passageway towards a staircase.
-Witnesses described attendees tripping and slipping, while others unknowingly continued, causing trampling, crushing, and asphyxiation.
-Israeli media reported that COVID-19 precautions created unanticipated choke points.
-Additionally, bonfires were not lit simultaneously, leading to people attending multiple lightings and increasing the number of attendees.

 These tragic incidents highlight the importance of crowd management at mass gathering events.
 The sheer number of people in a confined space can create a dangerous situation that can quickly spiral out of control, resulting in stampedes and crush injuries.
 Factors such as limited entry and exit points, uneven terrain, and unexpected choke points can exacerbate the risk of a stampede.
 Therefore, it is crucial for event organizers and authorities to implement effective crowd management strategies to prevent such incidents.
 This comprises actions such as appropriate scheduling of event timing, meticulous event venue planning and design, sufficient staffing, and unambiguous communication and signage.
 Effective crowd management not only ensures the safety and well-being of attendees but also helps to prevent damage to property and infrastructure.
 In light of the recent stampede incidents, it is clear that crowd management should be given the utmost importance in planning and executing mass gathering events.